 In accordance with the Illinois State Board of Education and the Illinois Administrative Code Section 25, Northeastern Illinois University offers a Focus Program for teachers who hold current licensure.

-The Focus Program allows licensed teachers to obtain additional subsequent endorsements in the area of Secondary English, History, Biology, or Math.
+The Focus Program allows licensed teachers to obtain additional subsequent endorsements in the area of Secondary Education (9-12) in English, History, Biology, Math, Chemistry, Physics, Mathematics, Earth Science.

 Candidates who complete a full or focused subsequent endorsement program will be recommended for the endorsement by entitlement.
-For further information, please contact Dr. Huseyin Colak at email@example.com or (773) 442-5363.
+For further information, please contact The Educational Inquiry & Curriculum Studies at 773-442-5586 or send an email to firstname.lastname@example.org.

-The professional education sequences through completion of entitlement in one of the following 9-12 and 6-8 with middle school coursework (if completing the program by September 1, 2017) or K-12 licensure programs:
+The professional education sequences through completion of entitlement in one of the following grades 9-12, K-12 or PK-12 licensure programs:

 - PHYSICAL EDUCATION

-Please note that the 9-12 or K-12 Education Sequence alone does not constitute a major at Northeastern.
-Students seeking 9-12 or K-12 teacher licensure or endorsement declare a major in an academic subject area.
-The 9-12/K-12 education program qualifies as “an area of study in addition to the major” and fulfills graduation requirements.
+Please note that the 9-12 or K-12 or PK-12 Education Sequence alone does not constitute a major at Northeastern.
+Students seeking 9-12 or K-12 or PK-12 teacher licensure or endorsement declare a major in an academic subject area.
+The 9-12/K-12/PK-12 education program qualifies as “an area of study in addition to the major” and fulfills graduation requirements.

 Each licensure or endorsement program involves three types of requirements: